 —★ Kirkus, starred review

 Available everywhere on June 4, 2019.
-Pre-order at Balzer + Bray/HarperCollins
+Order from your local indie bookstore, or at Balzer + Bray/HarperCollins